Best Delonghi Coffee Machines

 • Coffeelink smartphone app

 This is one of DeLonghi’s Primadonna range of feature-packed bean to cup machines, among the highest cost bean to cup machines from DeLonghi.
-Also see ECAM650.85.MS Primadonna Elite.
+Likewise see ECAM650.85.MS Primadonna Elite.

-This is a serious bean to cup coffee brewing tool, with some serious technology – nevertheless the important thing is, if you read through the Amazon reviews (some very long detailed reviews on there along with videos and photos) you start to get the impression that this isn’t basically about fancy technology, DeLonghi have produced a machine here which appears to make decent quality coffee & milk texture.
+This is a serious bean to cup coffee makeking tool, with some serious technology – but the important thing is, if you read through the Amazon reviews (some extremely long detailed reviews on there along with videos and photos) you start to get the impression that this isn’t basically about fancy technology, DeLonghi have produced a machine here which appears to make decent quality coffee & milk texture.

-I’m not a massive fan of fully automatic bean to cup machines personally, just because I find that usually you end up not correctly dialled in (there are usually only a fairly small number of grind adjustments) and the milk is often really similar for all drinks, you don’t tend to get velvety microfoam.
+I’m not a massive fan of fully automatic bean to cup machines personally, literally due to the fact that I find that usually you end up not correctly dialled in (there are usually only a fairly small number of grind adjustments) and the milk is often really similar for all drinks, you don’t tend to get velvety microfoam.

-You’ll then be guided through a technique of pulling a shot, and you’ll be asked to rate it visually based on the look of the crema, and taste (too watery & week, OK, too bitter), it’ll fix the brew temp and the grind sized based on this, and if you’re still not quite happy with it you can carry on dialling in via the app.
+You’ll then be guided through a method of pulling a shot, and you’ll be asked to rate it visually based on the look of the crema, and taste (too watery & week, OK, too bitter), it’ll modify the brew temp and the grind sized based on this, and if you’re still not rather happy with it you can carry on dialling in via the app.

-Really clever stuff, and I’d literally be interested in trying this machine in truth – even though, as I’ve said, I’m not usually a fan of one touch bean to cup machines.
+Extremely clever stuff, and I’d actually be interested in trying this machine in reality – even though, as I’ve said, I’m not usually a fan of one touch bean to cup machines.

 Check Price – Amazon UK

-So there we go, that’s what I believe to be the perfect bean to cup or “Automatic” coffee machines from DeLonghi.
+So there we go, that’s what I believe to be the best bean to cup or “Automatic” coffee machines from DeLonghi.

-These are the perfect DeLonghi manual espresso machines:
+These are the best DeLonghi manual espresso coffee machines:

-These differ from the automatic machines above in that they’re operated basically in the way that a barista would operate a representative commercial espresso machine.
+These differ from the automatic machines above in that they’re operated simply in the way that a barista would operate a typical commercial espresso machine.

-You grind your coffee beans into the basket in the filter holder (called a portafilter), tamp the coffee to compress it, lock the portafilter into the group head, pull the shot, knock the puck into your knock box.
+You grind your coffee beans into the basket in the filter holder (mentioned as a portafilter), tamp the coffee to compress it, lock the portafilter into the group head, pull the shot, knock the puck into your knock box.

-Then, if you were in the mood for espresso, you’d just enjoy it as is.
-If you’re making a lungo or Americano you’d mix the shot with hot water, of if making a milky (latte, flat white, cappuccino, cortado) you’d then steam the milk utilizing the steam wand on the machine, and pour it into your cup.
+Then, if you were in the mood for espresso, you’d basically love it as is.
+If you’re creating a lungo or Americano you’d mix the shot with hot water, of if making a milky (latte, flat white, cappuccino, cortado) you’d then steam the milk utilizing the steam wand on the machine, and pour it into your cup.

-If that sounds basically straight forward, even enjoyable – just beware, it’s not rather what it seems.
+If that sounds actually straight forward, even enjoyable – just beware, it’s not rather what it seems.

-There’s rather a little more to making coffee this way – the fact is that utilizing a representative espresso coffee machine callsfor at least some home barista skills.
+There’s rather a little more to creating coffee this way – the fact is that utilizing a representative espresso machine callsfor at least some home barista skills.

-The amount of skill necessary extremely depends on how fussy you are, and/or how well developed your palate is.
+The amount of skill required simply depends on how fussy you are, and/or how well developed your palate is.

-If your palate isn’t all that well developed, and if you’re not all that fussy – you can work with the pressured basket that most of the lower cost home espresso machines come with.
+If your palate isn’t all that well developed, and if you’re not all that fussy – you can use the pressured basket that most of the lower cost home espresso machines come with.
 You can even utilize pre-ground coffee.
-Even then, it’s still a little of a learning curve.
+Even then, it’s still a little bit of a learning curve.

-If you’re fussy about the quality of your espresso coffee and milk texture if you’re a milky fan like me (flat white is my fave), then basically be prepared for a steeper learning curve.
-You’re going to have to swap the pressured basket for a fundamental basket (very easy to do), you’re going to have to have an espresso capable grinder, and you’re going to have to develop some home barista skills.
+If you’re fussy about the quality of your espresso and milk texture if you’re a milky fan like me (flat white is my fave), then just be prepared for a steeper learning curve.
+You’re going to have to swap the pressured basket for a fundamental basket (extremely easy to do), you’re going to have to have an espresso coffee capable coffee grinder, and you’re going to have to develop some home barista skills.

-You’ll need brew scales, you’ll need to weigh your ground coffee and your shots, you’ll need to time the shot time, and you’ll need to find out how to pull a shot properly.
+You’ll need brew scales, you’ll need to weigh your ground coffee and your shots, you’ll need to time the shot time, and you’ll need to know how to pull a shot appropriately.

-You’re going to have to find out about distributing, about carefully tamping, avoiding channelling, and dialling in the bean, which suggests adjusting the grind to get a better extraction.
-If you truly catch the home barista bug as I have, then you’ll have a fantastic hobby which impacts in an amazing coffee shop quality (or better in lots of cases) coffee at home.
+You’re going to have to learn about distributing, about gently tamping, avoiding channelling, and dialling in the bean, which means adjusting the grind to get a better extraction.
+If you literally catch the home barista bug as I have, then you’ll have a great hobby which effects in amazing coffee shop quality (or better in most cases) coffee at home.

 If you don’t, what you may end up with is a boatload of frustration, and an eBay listing ;-).

-So I’d suggest thinking carefully before going for a manual, traditional espresso coffee machine – if you think trying to use a manual espresso machine will drive you mad, you may be better going for a bean to cup machine.
+So I’d advise thinking gently before going for a manual, traditional espresso coffee machine – if you think trying to utilize a manual espresso machine will drive you mad, you may be better going for a bean to cup machine.

 De’Longhi Dedica Style EC685M